Kaziksobo/Fifa-stats/readme.md

 - Fifa's xG model is a bit crap, it's xG values are often alot higher than they should be (I have seen shots with 1 xG)
 - If a goal is scored by the opposing team, the "Scorer" and "Assister" values will be null as data is not kept on non-Barcelona players
 - The Id increments by one each game, with the sequence following through every competition
+- The possession lost per percentage possession is useful as players with less possession are always going to lose the ball less, so this stat accounts for that
+  - However, the possession won per percentage possession is less useful

 Variables stored for each match: